nameless-and-blameless/TAG/POW/HVCC/README.md

 # The Mother's Day Massacre at Hickory Valley Christian Church

-Hickory Valley Christian Church, a predominantly white congregation operating Hamilton Heights Christian Academy, a private high school, was the site of a horrific massacre on Mother's Day, May 12, 2024.
+Hickory Valley Christian Church, located in Chattanooga, Tennessee, a predominantly white congregation that also operates Hamilton Heights Christian Academy, a private high school, was the site of a horrific massacre on Mother's Day, May 12, 2024.
 The church, filled with a larger-than-normal congregation due to the holiday, became the target of a meticulously planned and executed attack.
 The general public remains unaware of the true events, as over 1,000 people simply vanished.

 ## Background